 In emergencies, such as the tripping of a WT, PV plant, or EL, a common \textit{N}$-1$ fault in power systems, the stability of the OReP2HS relies heavily on the grid-forming BESS for rapid power support and prevention of unnecessary blackouts.
-However, continuous reliance on the BESS during these emergencies can deplete its energy reserves, therefore increasing the required BESS capacity and, consequently, the investment costs.
-To address this, we propose an Emergency Handling (EH) strategy that coordinates WTs, PV, and ELs to reduce the energy demand on the BESS during emergencies.
+However, continuous reliance on the BESS during these emergencies can deplete its energy reserves, increasing the required BESS capacity and, consequently, the investment costs.
+To address this, we propose an EH strategy that coordinates WTs, PV, and ELs to reduce the energy demand on the BESS during emergencies.

 The procedure for EH is outlined below.
 First, it estimates the imbalanced power through system frequency and then regulates the BESS along with PV/WTs/ELs.
-The severity of the emergency is assessed using the Rate of Change of Frequency (RoCoF) and maximal frequency deviation.
-When EH is activated, a power shedding command is dispatched to the renewable power sources or electrolytic loads, depending on whether the power loss originated from the load or source side.
-This is based on a lookup table (see Table \ref{tab:Emergency} tailored for the system shown in Fig. \ref{fig:config}).
-The ELs or generators respond to the power shedding command with maximal ramping, reducing the power support demand from the BESS.
-This facilitates rapid restoration of power balance within the OReP2HS, potentially reducing BESS investment costs.
+The severity of the emergency is assessed using the rate of change of frequency (RoCoF) and maximal frequency deviation.
+When EH is activated, a power shedding command is dispatched to the renewable power sources or electrolytic loads, depending on whether the power loss originated from the load or source side.The ELs or generators respond to the power shedding command with maximal ramping, reducing the power support demand from the BESS.
+This facilitates rapid restoration of power balance within the OReP2HS, potentially reducing BESS capacity.

+{To ensure practical applicability, the proposed EH strategy adopts a lookup-table-based activation approach (see Table~3, tailored for the system shown in Fig.~2).
+Although it may not be as advanced as adaptive methods, it remains one of the most practical and straightforward options for real-world implementation of OReP2HS and the simulation results presented in Section~5.1.2 demonstrate its effectiveness.}

 Notably, for EH activation, both RoCoF and maximal frequency deviation must fall within predefined intervals specified in Table \ref{tab:Emergency}.
 If either indicator falls outside these intervals, EH cannot be activated; if both fall outside all intervals, EH is deactivated.